mackyle/git-osx-installer/README_PATCHES.txt

   flag is set to true and the media has a timestamp that does not exactly match the page's down to the last second.
 The many-revisions patch allows a fetchStrategy of 'by_rev' to succeed when the number of revisions that need to be fetched is very larg.
-And finally the empty-commit patch preserves a MediaWiki revision that only has a comment when can happen if the revision data has somehow been obliterated.
+The empty-commit patch preserves a MediaWiki revision that only has a comment when can happen if the revision data has somehow been obliterated.
+And finally the skip-notfound-media patch treats a 404 (and 403) error the same as an imageinfo query that finds nothing when mediaimport has been enabled.
 Have not been posted elsewhere.

 * Improve usability of git-instaweb: